mottosso/Qt.py/CAVEATS.md

 1. An example MUST reside under a heading, e.g. `#### My Heading`
 1. A heading MUST NOT contain anything but letters, numbers, spaces and dots.
 1. The first line of each example MUST be `# MyBinding`, where `MyBinding` is the binding you intend to test with, such as `PySide` or `PyQt5`.
+1. Examples MAY indicate either Python 2 or 3 as `# MyBinding, Python2`
 1. Examples MUST be in docstring format.
 See other caveats for samples.
 1. Examples MUST `import Qt` (where appropriate), NOT e.g. `import PyQt5`.